 Best-in-class organizations are beginning to realize this and are starting to implement multiple initiatives aimed at improving employee wellbeing.

 And the facts don’t lie.
-According to “Trends in Employee Recognition,” a WorldatWork report from May 2015:
+According to “Trends in Employee Recognition,” a WorldatWork report:

 - 47% of companies are considering implementing new or additional recognition programs in the upcoming year.